1cup(2 sticks) unsalted buttersoftened to room temperature

 In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, cream both sugars and butter until light and fluffy (approximately 3 minutes).
 Add the eggs one at a time, insuring each egg is completely combined before adding the next, and beat on medium speed until smooth.
 Add the vanilla, and beat again until combined.
 Scrape down the sides and bottom of the bowl with a spatula.
 Turn mixer speed to low and slowly add the graham cracker in 2 additions, alternating with the Greek yogurt.
 Beat until completely combined.

 Pour the batter evenly between the two prepared cake pans.
 Bake for 28-30 minutes or until a toothpick inserted in the center comes out mostly clean.
-Remove from oven and allow to cool completely on a wire rack before assembling.
+Remove from oven and allow cakes to cool in the pans completely on a wire rack before removing and assembling.

 CHOCOLATE GANACHE FILLING